 Healing Remedies lists honey as a key component in treating hay fever, asthma, cuts and scratches, sore throat, laryngitis, tonsillitis, cough, Emphysema, cataracts, fatigue, athletes foot, leg cramps, headaches, heart conditions, indigestion, acne, sores and lesions, skin problems, sleep disorders, stress, tension, and anxiety, teeth, gum, and mouth issues, and ulcers.

 Eating local honey can also help alleviate allergies to local pollen, as the pollen is used to make the honey.
-Ingesting it can help you become immune to the pollen in the air.
+Ingesting it can help you become inured to the pollen in the air.

-Cinnamon is one natural antibiotic we should always have on hand, particularly when traveling and have an increased potential of contracting bacterial infections:
+Cinnamon is one natural antibiotic we should always have on hand, particularly when traveling and at an increased potential of contracting bacterial infections:

-The Herbal Drugstore claims that the cinnamon spice is antifungal and “inhibit fungi that commonly infect the skin.
+The Herbal Drugstore claims that the cinnamon spice is antifungal and “inhibits fungi that commonly infect the skin.”
 It is also a key ingredient in natural cough syrup.

 Use cinnamon bark oil and cinnamon leaf oil as a powerful anti-infectious blend.
 Cinnamon is also helpful to reduce or prevent intestinal issues.